 - Lanthanoids are involved in the filling of 4f- orbitals whereas actinoids are involved in the filling of 5f-orbitals.
 The binding energy of 4f electrons is comparatively less than that of 5f-electrons.
 The shielding effect of 5f-electrons is less effective as compared to that of 4f-electrons.

-- The paramagnetic properties of lanthanoids can be easily explained but this explanation is difficult in case of actinoids.
+- The paramagnetic properties of lanthanoids can be easily explained but this explanation is difficult in the case of actinoids.

 - Lanthanides are non-radioactive in nature except promethium whereas all actinide series elements are radioactive.